-The montage culminates into a very intimate scene between Satine and Christian; the only moment in the movie where she's completely unguarded.
-And that's highlighted by the fact that she's show wearing a simple cotton robe, the total opposite of her usual artificiality.
+The montage culminates in a very intimate scene between Satine and Christian; the only moment in the movie where she's completely unguarded.
+And that's highlighted by the fact that she's shown wearing a simple cotton robe, the total opposite of her usual artificiality.

 This is an overly dramatic dress that once again heightens the theatricality both of her and the movie itself.
 The whole design makes her look more like part of the architecture of the tower than anything else, and once you add the stunning necklace to the mix, she becomes a decorative object entirely, which is what the Duke desires of her.